scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 with a focus on cyber-defense (see, for example, [Paf13]_).
 Accordingly, one of our key goals is to support the training of the next generation of researchers in these domains.
-We will not burden the reader the mathematical details of our research directions, but just observe that our work, and the work of our students, draws from laundry list of ideas from mathematics, statistics, and Data Science, including convex optimization [Boy04]_, deep learning [Den14]_, graphical models [Lau96]_, and scientific visualization [War10]_.
+We will not burden the reader with the mathematical details of our research directions, but just observe that our work, and the work of our students, draws from a laundry list of ideas from mathematics, statistics, and Data Science, including convex optimization [Boy04]_, deep learning [Den14]_, graphical models [Lau96]_, and scientific visualization [War10]_.